SkelleyBelly/carbonite/content/blog/react-typescript-good-practice/index.md

 tags: ['React', 'TypeScript', 'Good Practice']
 ---

-After a year of building with TypeScript and React on a client engagement, it should come as no surprise that there are things I wish I knew at the beginning of the project - some things that I would have liked to do more of, and some things I wish I'd never done in the first place.
+After a year of building with TypeScript and React on a client engagement, it should come as no surprise that there are a few things I wish I knew at the beginning of the project - some things that I would have liked to do more of, and some things I wish I'd never done in the first place.
 This post is a retrospective of my time with React and TypeScript, and includes some warnings of the patterns I'll definitely be avoiding in the future, and some that I think are wonderful and should be encouraged.

 Broadly, the goals of this guide can be summed up as the following: